-A durable power of attorney is one of the most important estate planning documents you can have.
-It allows you to appoint someone to act for you (your "agent" or "attorney-in-fact") if you become incapacitated.
+A durable power of attorney is one of the most important legal documents you can have in estate planning.
+It allows you to appoint someone to act for you (your "agent" or "attorney-in-fact") if you (the "principal") become incapacitated.
 Without a power of attorney, your loved ones would not be able to make decisions for you or manage your finances without asking the court to appoint a guardian or conservator, which is an expensive and time-consuming process.

 The agent's powers

 The power of attorney document (POA) sets out the agent's powers.
 Powers given to an agent typically include buying or selling property, managing a business, paying debts, investing money, engaging in legal proceedings, borrowing money, cashing checks, and collecting debts.
 They may also include the power to consent to medical treatment.